nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 Finally, `netpoll` extracts the goroutine references from [`runtime.pollDesc`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/netpoll.go#L72-L115) instances and hands them off to the scheduler.

 But when is the [`netpoll`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/netpoll_epoll.go#L91-L176) function actually called?
-It's triggered when a processor  P looks for a runnable goroutine to execute, as outlined in [runtime schedule](#runtime-schedule).
+It's triggered when a kernel thread looks for a runnable goroutine to execute, as outlined in [schedule loop](#schedule-loop).
-According to the [`findRunnable`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/proc.go#L3267-L3646) function, `netpoll` is only consulted by the scheduler if there are no goroutines available in either the local run queue of the current P or the global run queue.
+According to the [`findRunnable`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/proc.go#L3267-L3646) function, `netpoll` is only consulted by the scheduler if there are no goroutines available in either the local run queue of the current `P` or the global run queue.
 This means even if the file descriptor is ready for I/O, the associated goroutine is not necessarily woken up immediately.

 // Mention netpoll: https://www.sobyte.net/post/2021-09/golang-netpoll